hypo69/hypo/pytest/gemini/src/endpoints/bots/discord/readme.ru.md

    ```

 **Crucially:** The provided documentation is high-level.
 You need to understand the _implementation_ of the bot code to write effective tests.
 You need to figure out what arguments and return values are expected from those functions.
-The given code examples illustrate the mocking process, but you must write specific tests for each feature based on the code's actual implementation.
+The given code examples illuStarte the mocking process, but you must write specific tests for each feature based on the code's actual implementation.